superseriousbusiness/exif-terminator/README.md

 # exif-terminator

-`exif-terminator` removes exif data from images in a streaming manner.
+`exif-terminator` removes exif data from images (jpeg and png currently supported) in a streaming manner.
 All you need to do is provide a reader of the image in, and exif-terminator will provide a reader of the image out.

 Hasta la vista, baby!